nathan-weinberg/bash-scripts/README.md

 backup.sh performs the following tasks:

 - Creates tar file containing a specifed user's home directory
-- Saves file to either /home/ directory or a media drive if specified
+- Saves file to either /home/ directory or an alternate destination if specified

 ### Usage
 backup.sh can be run from the command line as follows:

-`./backup.sh [user] [optional: media destination]`
+`./backup.sh [user] [optional: path/to/destination]`

 You may need to run the following command first: